1926 Madras Presidency Legislative Council election: Background

 The election was held at a time of heightened economic hardship in Madras Presidency.
 The failure of South West and North East monsoon resulted in a severe drought affecting farming activities.
 This aggravated the livelihood of landless labourers whose fortunes had already been crippled by tax collectors and money lenders.
 Migration of farmers from rural areas to cities in search of jobs and livelihood increased during this time.
 Justice party was beset with internal distension and factionalism.
-Its leader Theagaraya Chetty had died on 28 April 1925 and the Raja of Panagal, who was the incumbent Chief Minister of Madras Presidency succeeded him as the leader.
+Its leader Theagaraya Chetty had died on 28 April 1925 and the Raja of Panagal, who was the incumbent First Minister of Madras Presidency succeeded him as the leader.
 Panagal's efforts to unite the Justice party by bringing back dissidents like C. Natesa Mudaliar were not successful.
 The Justice government was not in good terms with Viscount Goschen who had succeeded Marquess Willington as Governor of Madras in 1924.
 The Justice ministers were often at odds with the members of the Governor's Executive Council over issues of power and patronage.

 The Indian National Congress was also weakened by the exit of Periyar E. V. Ramasamy in November 1925.
 Angered by the Congress' refusal to pass resolutions in support of communal representation, he left the Congress and openly supported the Justice candidates in the election.
 He virulently attacked the Congress using his Tamil newspaper kudiarasu (lit.
 The Republic).